serverless/serverless/docs/providers/aws/cli-reference/dev.md

 Subsequently, we deploy your service similarly to executing sls deploy, albeit without your service code and with modified configurations.
 The CLI then maintains a long-running session, awaiting invocation events.

-To finalize development and save your changes, you must exit dev mode and perform a standard `sls deploy`.
+To finalize development and save your changes, you must exit the development session and perform a standard `sls deploy`.

 ## Environment

-When a dev mode session is active, it's set up to listen for invocation events from your functions.
+When a development session is active, it's set up to listen for invocation events from your functions.
 Upon receiving such an event, the CLI creates a new child process that closely replicates the environment of the Lambda function that was invoked.
 This replication includes the same environment variables, IAM permissions, context, and the event itself.
 The child process then executes your handlers with this comprehensive dataset, outputs all your function logs directly to the local terminal, and sends the response back to Lambda, along with any errors that might have occurred.

 ### Examples

-Dev mode quick run...
+Activate a quick development session in the default `dev` stage...

 ```bash
 serverless dev
 ```

-Run dev mode in the dev stage, but in the `us-east-2` region...
+Activate a development session in the dev stage, but in the `us-east-2` region...

 ```bash
 serverless dev --stage dev --region us-east-2

 ```

-Run dev mode in your own personal stage...
+Activate a development session in your own personal stage...

 ```bash
 serverless dev --stage austen

 ```

-Run dev mode in a stage called "local"...
+Activate a development session in a stage called "local"...

 ```bash
 serverless dev --stage local
 ```

-Maintaining a dedicated local stage is beneficial for quickly activating dev mode without needing to modify your infrastructure each time you execute the command.
+Maintaining a dedicated local stage is beneficial for quickly activating a development session without needing to modify your infrastructure each time you execute the command.

 ## Troubleshooting